[Minor revision–posted 2/7/23 (replaces 8/4/20 edition)]

 2. Petition for Permanent Residency

 Sponsorship for permanent residency is an employer-driven process.
 In the case of tenure-track faculty and professors of practice, sponsorship will be initiated in the first semester of employment.
-In all other cases, a department will only consider sponsoring positions for permanent residency if the positions are eligible for such sponsorship and it is clearly demonstrated to be in the best interest of the department to do so.
+In all other cases, an office/department will only consider sponsoring positions for permanent residency if the positions are eligible for such sponsorship, and it is clearly demonstrated to be in the best interest of the office/department to do so.

 a.
-Prior to commencing an employment-based permanent residency petition for a foreign national employee, TTU IA will confirm that the foreign national employee holds nonimmigrant status that allows for dual intent.
-If the foreign national employee's status does not allow for dual intent, TTU IA will attempt to change the foreign national employee's status to one that will permit a permanent residency filing.
+Prior to commencing an employment-based permanent residency petition for an international employee, TTU IA will confirm that the international employee holds nonimmigrant status that allows for dual intent.
+If the international employee's status does not allow for dual intent, TTU IA will attempt to adjust the international employee's status to one that will permit a permanent residency filing.

 b.
 TTU IA has sole authority and responsibility for directly handling only the permanent residency-related forms listed below: